-The monitoring frequency would be every 5 years for deep till wells that are designated as Affected Wells.
-The reduced frequency from the current frequency of every 6 months is based on recognition that constituent travel time from the deep till zone to bedrock groundwater is approximately 200 years or more, based on the specification of the ACL model.
-Given the long travel times for potential migration of constituents from the deep till contact zone to bedrock groundwater, a 5 year monitoring frequency provides sufficient time with a wide margin of safety for taking action to address a potential problem.
+The monitoring frequency for the deep till wells (both Affected Wells and unaffected wells adjacent to an unlined unit) is being reduced to every 5 years from the current frequency of every 6 months on the basis that constituent travel time from the deep till zone to bedrock groundwater is approximately 200 years or more, based on the specification of the ACL model.
+Given the long travel times for potential migration of constituents from the deep till contact zone to bedrock groundwater, a 5 year monitoring frequency should provide sufficient time with a wide margin of safety for taking action to address a potential problem.